As Russell Wilson finally gets to play in Buffalo, let’s recall how the Bills once viewed him as a ‘potential savior’

 Seahawks quarterback Russell Wilson gets to check another item off his NFL career do-to list Sunday — playing a game at Bills Stadium in Buffalo (or, officially, Orchard Park, New York).

-Buffalo is the only city with an NFL team when Wilson arrived in 2012 that Wilson has not yet played a game in — a contest against the Bills in 2012 was a Buffalo home game played in Toronto, with Wilson leading a 50-17 Seattle win.
+Buffalo is the only city with an NFL team when Wilson arrived in 2012 that Wilson has not yet played a game.
+A contest against the Bills in 2012 was a Buffalo home game played in Toronto, with Wilson leading a 50-17 Seahawks win.

-The way the NFL schedule formula works, with each AFC division playing each NFC division once every four years, alternating home and road, Wilson will finally get a chance to play there, leaving only Las Vegas — where the Raiders moved this season — as a league city Wilson has not yet been on a game day.
+The way the NFL schedule formula works, with each AFC division playing each NFC division once every four years, alternating home and road, Wilson will finally get a chance to play there, leaving only Las Vegas — where the Raiders moved this season — as an NFL city Wilson has not yet played.

 “I think to go to every stadium, to be in every stadium, that’s a blessing in itself,’’ Wilson said.
 “I remember when I was a young kid, I wanted go to different stadiums and experience them all, to be able to play in them all and hopefully someday win in them all … it’s definitely pretty cool.’’

-But in the kind of “what-if?’’ that will always rankle Bills fans, Wilson has been to Buffalo before, taking one of his official pre-draft visits there in 2012, when the Bills were seriously considering drafting him.
+But in a “what-if?’’ that will always rankle Bills fans, Wilson has been to Buffalo before, taking one of his official pre-draft visits there in 2012 when the Bills were considering drafting him.
 Former general manager Buddy Nix said in an interview with The Athletic this summer that the team viewed him as a “potential savior.”

 “It was a cool place,’’ Wilson said Thursday via Zoom, recalling that he was accompanied by linebacker Chandler Jones and running back Trent Richardson.
 “They love football, that’s for sure.’’

-And sure, it’s easy for general managers to say later they wanted to draft a player who turned out to be a great one, but the visit indicates Buffalo’s interest in Wilson was sincere (Denver also brought in Wilson, while the Seahawks did not, but Seattle did have significant conversations with him at the Senior Bowl).
+And sure, it’s easy for general managers to say they wanted to draft a player who turned out to be a great one, but the visit indicates Buffalo’s interest in Wilson was sincere (Denver also brought in Wilson, while the Seahawks did not, but they did have conversations with him at the Senior Bowl).

-Nix told The Athletic the Bills had Wilson pegged for the fourth round and wanted to take him there — Buffalo had pick 105.
+Nix told The Athletic the Bills had Wilson pegged for the fourth round and wanted to take him there.
+Buffalo had pick 105.

 “We wanted him from the very start,’’ Nix told the publication in July.
 “We felt he would be there with our first pick in the fourth round, but he wasn’t there.
 We waited a half-round too long.”

-Indeed, Seattle rose up to take Wilson in the third round at 75 overall, the Seahawks thinking he was about to be picked (the Eagles, who had the 88th pick and took Nick Foles, have long been thought to have had their eye on Wilson).
+Indeed, the Seahawks took Wilson in the third round at 75 overall, thinking he was about to be picked (the Eagles, who had the 88th pick and took Nick Foles, have long been thought to have had their eye on Wilson).

-The Bills at the time had Ryan Fitzpatrick as their quarterback, and had signed him to a six-year, $59 million extension in October 2011 in the midst of a 5-2 start, so they didn’t necessarily think they needed immediate help at the spot, one reason they might have targeted Wilson, whose height had compelled most teams to consider him as a mid-round pick who might need some time to develop.
+The Bills had Ryan Fitzpatrick as their quarterback, and signed him to a six-year, $59 million extension in October 2011 in the midst of a 5-2 start.
+They didn’t think they needed immediate help at the spot, one reason they might have targeted Wilson, whose height had compelled most teams to consider him as a mid-round pick who might need some time to develop.

-The Bills, though, finished the 2011 season 6-10, with a 1-8 faceplant to end the season raising some doubts as to the wisdom of signing Fitzpatrick to that big deal, one reason the Bills were still looking for quarterbacks.
+The Bills finished the 2011 season 6-10, with a 1-8 faceplant to end the season raising some doubts as to the wisdom of signing Fitzpatrick to that big deal.

-In fact, the Bills cut Fitzpatrick in the spring of 2013 following another 6-10 season in 2012 and used their 2013 first-round pick — No. 16 overall — on E.J.
+The Bills cut Fitzpatrick in the spring of 2013 following another 6-10 season in 2012 and used their 2013 first-round pick — No. 16 overall — on E.J.
 Manuel of Florida State.

-Manuel turned out to be one of the bigger first-round busts in recent history, out of the league by 2018 and making only 17 starts for Buffalo over four seasons, going 6-11, which makes Buffalo’s miss on Wilson the year before sting that much more.
+Manuel turned out to be one of the bigger first-round busts in recent history.
+He was out of the league by 2018 and made only 17 starts for Buffalo over four seasons, going 6-11, which makes Buffalo’s miss on Wilson the year before sting that much more.

 Quarterbacks coach David Lee made a video presentation to offensive coordinator Chan Gailey showing that Wilson’s height wouldn’t be the problem some were thinking, showing “that Wilson’s over-the-top throwing motion made him deliver the ball taller than 6-foot-7 Brock Osweiler, who had a lower release,” per The Athletic.